-The President of the Republic is elected by direct universal suffrage and by the absolute majority of the suffrage expressed.
+The President of the Republic is elected by direct universal suffrage and by majority vote in two rounds.

 The duration of the mandate of the President of the Republic is of five years.
+The mandate is renewable one sole time.